By Stratis Georgiou – a Concerned Orthodox Christian

 As Holy Tradition tells us, the Lord Jesus Christ Himself and His Mother, our Glorious Lady, the Theotokos, came to St. Nicholas’ defence by appearing to some of the Fathers during the night with the revelation that no disciplinary action was to be taken against St. Nicholas and that he was to be re-admitted to the Council venue.

-In America, it is said that when your President calls on you with a task, you just do it.
-In this context, please take a silent minute and contemplate who delivered the message about St. Nicholas’ slap to the Bishops gathered in Nicea in 325 AD: the God-Man Himself and his Holy Mother … together.[ii]
-This is why we, in every Divine Liturgy, worship and call God “awesome” and revere and venerate the motherly love, kindness and holy protection (αγια σκέπη) that the ever-Virgin Mary gives to those in need, especially monastics.
+In America, it is said that when your President calls on you with a request, you just do it.
+Now just imagine if God and His Mother tell you to do something.
+In this context, please take a silent minute and contemplate this: the God-Man Himself and his Holy Mother … together … appeared to the Bishops at this first Ecumenical Council and gave them their marching orders.[ii]
+What an awesome message, which is, by the way, the word we use to describe Christ in every Divine Liturgy; we also revere and venerate the motherly love, kindness and holy protection (αγια σκέπη) that the Theotokos, the ever-Virgin Mary, imparts on us – and especially monastics – when we (and they) need it most.

 Who Will Be Our St. Nicholas as this Age Comes to a Close?